-The rigging compartment is located aft of the fuel tank compartment.
-This enclosure is used for rigging ignition protected accessories and for better passage to the rigging components located aft of this compartment.
+The forward rigging compartment is located forward of the consoles and the aft rigging compartment is located aft of the fuel tank compartment.
+These enclosures are used for rigging ignition protected accessories and for better passage to the rigging components around them.

-The rigging hatch and mounting screws must be sealed with silicone sealer after rigging is complete.
-If the lid is removed, it must be resealed to insure watertight integrity.
+The rigging lids and mounting screws must be sealed with silicone sealer after rigging is complete.
+If a lid is removed, it must be resealed to insure watertight integrity.